Curriculum Mapping

 Curriculum mapping helps to close gaps in the curriculum by highlighting areas where certain subjects or skills may be lacking.
 This allows faculty to intentionally address these gaps, ensuring that students receive a well-rounded education.

-Curriculum mapping also helps measure learning outcomes by providing a clear framework for assessment.
+Curriculum mapping also helps measure academic progress by providing a clear framework for assessment.
 This allows faculty to identify areas of strength and weakness in the curriculum and make targeted improvements to enhance student learning.
 By continually evaluating and refining the curriculum, educators can ensure that students are receiving a high-quality education that prepares them for the demands of the workforce.

 The typical approach to curriculum mapping begins with an analysis of existing curriculum documents and standards.
 Then, educators collaboratively identify essential skills and concepts, and map these to the curriculum.
 Through ongoing reflection and feedback, educators identify and address coverage gaps and redundancies.
 Transparent documentation of instructional outcomes ensures accountability and informs future instructional decisions.